International Mr. Leather: Winners

 In cases of regional, international, or non-geographic preliminary titles (Mr Midwest Leather, Mr SECC Leather, Leathermen of Color, Mr Leather Europe, etc.), participation is attributed to the contestant's country, state, and/or territory of residence.

 Milestones

 In 1984 Ron Moore became the first black man to win International Mr. Leather.
 In 1997, his sister Genelle Moore won International Ms. Leather, which made them the first siblings to hold international leather titles.

 In 2010, Tyler McCormick became the first openly transgender man, the first wheelchair user, and the first person from New Mexico to win International Mr. Leather.

 The 2012 contest featured two weddings as well as the contest's first pair of married contestants competing against each other.

 In 2019, Jack Thompson became the first openly transgender person of color to win International Mr. Leather.
 His win also marked the first time black men won consecutive International Mr. Leather titles.

+In 2025, Rene Hebert became the first bootblack to win International Mr. Leather.